vakshit/rduino4/readme.md

 - set that GPIO as output and then high to light the LED
 - Can you make the led blink periodically?

 You are now suppossed to complete main.rs to do the above tasks.
+Please note that every line of code should be commented with proper explanation otherwise the code would not be accepted.